pqrs-org/KE-complex_modifications/README.md

     - [Typical complex_modifications examples](https://karabiner-elements.pqrs.org/docs/json/typical-complex-modifications-examples/)
     - [complex_modifications manipulator definition](https://karabiner-elements.pqrs.org/docs/json/complex-modifications-manipulator-definition/)

-## JSON file format in this repository
+## Rule file formats in this repository

+Rule files can use any of the following formats:

+- A JSON package containing `title` and `rules` under `public/json`.
+- A JSON file containing one rule (`description` and `manipulators`) under `public/json`.
+- A JavaScript file under `public/js` whose final expression returns one rule (`description` and `manipulators`).

+During the build, single JSON rules are converted to the standard `title` and `rules` package format.
+The rule's `description` is also used as the package title.
+JavaScript is evaluated for validation and site metadata, while the source itself is distributed unchanged.

+- `public/json/example.json` → `dist/json/example.json`
+- `public/js/example.js` → `dist/js/example.js`

+### JSON package

-The JSON files in this repository bundle multiple rules into a single file so users can pick and enable what they need.
+JSON packages bundle multiple rules into a single file so users can pick and enable what they need.
 For example, the "Emacs key bindings" package includes several rule sets for different use cases.

 | The distributed JSON file                                      | Complex Modifications                                          |